-25 Books, Movies and Shows Made By Women We Can’t Wait to Get Our Hands on in 2017
+25 Books, Movies and Shows Made By Women Coming Out in 2017

 Top of the Lake

-TBD on SundanceTV
+TBA on SundanceTV

-Elizabeth Moss returns as a New Zealand cop in this critically acclaimed series that was created, written and directed by Academy Award-winner Jane Campion.
+Elisabeth Moss returns as a New Zealand cop in this critically acclaimed series that was created, written and directed by Academy Award-winner Jane Campion.
 The first season began with Moss' Griffin investigating the disappearance of a pregnant 12-year-old rape victim and was praised for its nuanced exploration of rape culture.
 Nicole Kidman and Gwendolyn Christie join the cast for the second season, set four years later when a girl's body washes up on Sydney's Bondi Beach.

 Tully